This article should help developers to get started with Telerik UI for Xamarin suite and Visual Studio for Mac on Mac OS.

 You can use our Telerik NuGet package server to include our suite in your solution and/or update to the latest available version.

 The hard way is to add all required assemblies manually.
-We have added a special article in each control section that contains information about all required assemblies.
-The article is called "Required Assemblies" and is located in the Getting Started section for each control.
+We have added a special section in each control documentation that lists all the required assemblies.
+The section is called "Adding the required Telerik references" and is located in the Getting Started article for each control.